mirzak/mirzak.github.io/_posts/2021-11-02-Down-the-ethtool-rabbit-hole.markdown

 dig trough large software stacks to troubleshoot tricky problems.

 It also demonstrates some of the usability challenges we are faced in the Linux world.
-I make my living solving problems like these (keep them coming), but an average Linux user would probably struggle and lets remind our self that user facing error was:
+I make my living solving problems like these, but an average Linux user would probably struggle and lets remind our self that user facing error was:

 ```bash
 systemd-udevd[175]: ethtool: Cannot get device settings for eth0 : Invalid argument